bitcoinbrink/website/programs.md

 - be committed to increasing the impact of their contributions, growing the developer ecosystem and scaling Bitcoin and related projects.

-To apply for a Brink grant, please fill out the [grant application form](https://forms.gle/zr5QKoV59pkUfBL47) with the following information:
+To apply for a Brink grant, click on the button below and tell us some information about
+yourself:

 - A description of the contributions you've made to Bitcoin Core or other Bitcoin-related projects.